- About Woldgate

 I truly believe that part of what makes this community so special is the holistic education we provide for our pupils.
 Our Performing Arts status, extra-curricular clubs, sporting activities and House competitions, combined with our wonderful visits programme, provide pupils with a unique opportunity to appreciate the world around them.
 I have long believed that the creative arts provide an exceptional platform upon which pupils can develop new skills, grow in confidence and, as people, develop qualities, in an environment where their talents are nurtured and then celebrated.
 The arts offer us something special, whether it be learning an instrument, acting in a play, dancing, singing or just being involved in a production as part of a company.
 This holistic approach to school life, for me, is integral to a good education and wonderful preparation for future life.

 I would encourage you to speak to our current parents, download our Ofsted Parent View page, our recent Ofsted Report and, of course, visit our school.
-We welcome applications for both Yr7 (208 places available) and Sixth Form (125 places available) from a wide geographical area and expect to be full this coming September.
-So please do come for a tour of our school, meet our fabulous pupils, staff and experience what makes this school truly unique.
+We welcome applications for both Year 7 (208 places available) and Sixth Form (125 places available) from a wide geographical area and expect to be full this coming September.
+So please do come for a tour of our school, meet our fabulous pupils, and staff, and experience what makes this school truly unique.

 I do hope you will contact Helen Walker by telephone and arrange to visit the school.
-As Headteacher, it would be a pleasure to take you on a tour of our school if your son/daughter is considering studying here from September.
+As Headteacher, it would be a pleasure to take you on a tour of our school if your son or daughter is considering studying here from September.

 Woldgate School and Sixth Form College, an Academy, is part of the Wolds Learning Partnership, a charitable company limited by guarantee, registered in England and Wales with Company Number: 10518602.
 Registered Office: 92 Kilnwick Road Pocklington, York YO42 2LL.